Vacation

 Horrible Bosses” scribes Jonathan Goldstein and John Francis Daley wrote “Vacation,” which also marks their feature film directorial debut.
 Both are die-hard fans of the film franchise, particularly the one that launched it.

-Producers David Dobkin and Chris Bender had joined the conversation to revisit a franchise they also regard with great affection and were excited about Goldstein and Daley’s reverence for the original.
+Producers David Dobkin and Chris Bender had joined to revisit a franchise they also regard with great affection and were excited about Goldstein and Daley’s reverence for the original.

 Goldstein and Daley’s instincts convinced Chevy Chase and Beverly D’Angelo to slip into their familiar characters once again.
 Having the ones who started it all bless “Vacation” with their presence was worth the price of admission for everyone involved.
 “It was a dream come true.
 We were fan-boying the entire time we were directing,” laughs Goldstein.
 Chase, who returns as one of the world’s best known—and wackiest—on-screen fathers, now a grandfather, reflects, “I loved the script and John and Jonathan’s take and was flattered to be invited along,” D’Angelo, who returns as Ellen Griwsold, recalls, “When I got the final script, I just started to smile by page three.
 I called Chevy and said, ‘They nailed it.
 It’s funny, really, funny.‘”